-Fig. 1.
+Fig. 3.1.
 Model of the Effects of Quality of Instruction

-Each variable of the model is defined briefly here.
-Full definitions and descriptions of the instruments used in measuring each are included in the section subheaded, Variables.
-The variables can be summarized in the following manner:

-- 1. Aptitude refers to an individual's ability to deal with general and abstract concepts, including the ability to interpret and use verbal and quantitative symbols and identify relationships among them.
-In these studies it is measured by the student's performance on the Cognitive Abilities Test, Multilevel, Form 3 (Thorndike & Hagen, 1978). - 2.
-Prior achievement refers to the student's history of academic success or failure in the general subject areas taught during the studies and is measured by teachers' grades. - 3.
-Quality of instruction is the extent to which cues, reinforcement, participation, and feedback-correctives are accessible and appropriate to individuals (Bloom, 1976) and the extent to which students are held to an absolute criterion level on formative tests.
-It is measured by the degree to which each component is present and by the students' perceptions of the quality of instruction they receive as measured by responses on questionnaires.
-Each of the three quality of instruction conditions (conventional, mastery learning, tutoring) used in the study are discussed in detail in the Variables section. - 4.
-Achievement is the level of learning exhibited by students on formative tests administered at the completion of each learning task and summative test administered at the completion of the entire learning unit. - 5.
-Time-on-task is the percent of time the student is observed to be engaged in the learning task and the percent of overt and covert time the student reports being actively engaged in learning.
-Observed time-on-task is measured with a student observation scale developed by Good and Beckerman (1978).
-Students' self-reports of overt and covert time-on-task are obtained from questionnaires administered weekly.
+(2) Prior achievement refers to the student's history of academic success or failure in the general subject areas taught during the study.

+(3) Quality of instruction is the extent to which cues, reinforcement, participation, and feedback/correctives are accessible and appropriate to individuals (Bloom, 1976) and the extent to which students are held to an absolute criterion level on formative tests.

+(4) Achievement is the level of learning exhibited by students on formative tests administered at the completion of each learning task and the summative test administered at the completion of the entire learning unit.

+(5) Time-on-task is the percent of time the student is observed to be engaged in the learning task and the percent of overt and covert time the student reports being actively engaged in learning.

-- 6. Perception of achievement is the judgment made by students about the adequacy of the level of learning which they attain.
-It refers to both general school and subject-specific judgments and is measured by responses on questionnaires. - 7.
-Affect toward learning refers to attitude and interest.
+(6) Perception of achievement is the judgment made by students about the adequacy of the level of learning which they attain.

+(7) Affect toward learning refers to attitude and interest.
 Interest is the extent of the students' willingness to pursue additional learning of the subject matter taught during the learning unit.
 Attitude is the disposition which students develop toward the subjects.
-Both variables are measured by responses to questionnaire items.